isc-projects/bind9/README.md

 ### <a name="testing"/> Automated testing

-A system test suite can be run with `make test`.
+A system test suite can be run with `make check`.
 The system tests require you to configure a set of virtual IP addresses on your system (this allows multiple servers to run locally and communicate with one another).
 These IP addresses can be configured by running the command